 Level 2 Award in Skills for Emergency Care for Dogs

 Practical and Theory Training

 The AIM Awards Level 2 Award in Skills for Emergency Care for Dog is an Ofqual regulated qualification relevant for dog owners and students who work in the canine industry such as dog groomers, hydrotherapists, dog walkers, dog wardens, pet sitters, kennel staff, animal welfare officers, dog behaviourists, etc.

 This qualification is open to students 16 years and old.
 The course aims to provide learners with a theoretical and practical understanding of the main requirements for canine first aid.

 Students will gain an understanding of the essential requirements for first line response to any incidents that require immediate action.

 The importance of taking an animal centred approach is introduced with the opportunity of devising strategies to assist in emergency situations.

-This is a regulated qualification recognised by OfQual within the RQF (Qualifications and Credit Framework).
+This is a regulated qualification recognised by Ofqual.
 When achieved, you will gain 12 Credits at Level 2.

 (4 modules studied online with full tutor support)